 Asset Management Functions Scenario One Strategy Outcomes Scenario Three Strategy Outcomes Integrated Planning Framework Strategy.
 This strategy serves as the for encompasses the Long-Term Financia n maintain an ongoing commitment to revi oundation for delivering the Community S al Plan, Workforce Management Plan, A d organisational and service objectives, a Strategic Plan.
-The Resourcing Strategy Asset Management Strategy and Asset Asset Management Policy and Strategy organisation.
-Both demonstrate a high le The Policy and Strategy clearly outline accountability are clear and understood a high value on asset management, p rategy are clearly documented and colevel of Asset Management maturity, base the asset management objectives to be across the organisation.
-This framework in rimarily aimed at enhancing the asset nare subject to regular review and updates d on Council's self-assessment. e implemented, and responsibilities and s further fortified by a culture that places nanagement system and optimising the Service planning is a core component of the integrated planning framework.
+The Resourcing Strategy Asset Management Strategy and Asset Asset Management Policy and Strategy Council's decisions on policy and strategy are clearly documented and communicated effectively throughout the organisation.
+Both demonstrate a high level of Asset Management maturity, based on Council's self-assessment.
+The Policy and Strategy clearly outline the asset management objectives to be implemented, and responsibilities and accountability are clear and understood across the organisation.
+This framework is further fortified by a culture that places a high value on asset management, primarily aimed at enhancing the asset management system and optimising the management of asset portfolios.
+They are subject to regular review and updates to ensure their continued relevance and effectiveness in steering our endeavors.
+Service planning is a core component of the integrated planning framework.
 Council's decision on the services offered and the levels of service are informed by asset management impacts and whole of life costing for acquisition and upgrading assets.
 Service Planning Decisions will likely need to be made on a reduction in the range of services offered and/or levels of service to be sustainable over the medium and long term.
 Rationalisation of assets will need to be considered.
-Sufficient funding is available to maintain current levels of service, however there is an element of risk in the initial years of this scenario, and Council will develop mitigation plans to reduce this where possible.
+Sufficient funding is available to maintain current levels of service however there is an element of risk in the initial years of this scenario, and Council will develop mitigation plans to reduce this where possible.
 Enterprise Asset Management Steering Committee With the establishment of the Enterprise Asset Management Steering Committee, we will seek to enhance our accountability, collaboration, and strategic thinking towards the implementation of our Asset Management Strategy.
 The Committee will be pivotal in maintaining the alignment of our asset management performance with our strategic objectives.
-The decisions taken by both the Council and the management are aligned with the Asset Management Policy, Management Strategy, and the adopted scenario of the Long-Term Financial Plan.
-Decisions are evidence base guided by the Enterprise Asset Management Steering Committee.
-To substantiate the necessity for new ass upgrades, comprehensive business cases are employed, adopting a holistic "whole of life" perspective.
-The Enter Project Management Office (ePMO) assesses and provides advice on the suitability of projects for inclusion into the abudget and LTFP based on the described scope, strategic alignment, stakeholder engagement, delivery risk operational interdependencies.
+Decision Making The decisions taken by both the Council and the management are aligned with the Asset Management Policy, Asset Management Strategy, and the adopted scenario of the Long-Term Financial Plan.
+Decisions are evidence based an guided by the Enterprise Asset Management Steering Committee.
+To substantiate the necessity for new assets of